Page Contributor(s): Bruce Hamilton, La Quinta, CA, USA; Stacy Topping, Tacoma, WA, USA

-Ride Hwy 39 through a canyon along hairpins past Crystal Lake
+Ride Highway 39 through a canyon along hairpins past Crystal Lake,

-over the gate up to Hwy 2 and on to Dawson Saddle - 23 miles in all.
+over the gate up to Highway 2, and on to Dawson Saddle -- 23 miles in all.

 The climb begins at the San Gabriel Off Highway Staging Area which can be very crowded on weekends with a parking fee charged.
 Although the area can be very crowded on weekends, during the weekdays, and even weekends, the traffic is moderate for the first few miles into the climb and mild thereafter.
 The first several miles of this climb are unimpressive, but miles approximately 7-12 offer views back to the south of the dramatic switchbacks just climbed.

-5 miles of hairpins from miles 5 to 10.
+Five miles of hairpins from miles five through 10.

 At about mile 11.8 we pass Crystal Lake Road on your right (Crystal Lake Road shares the first part of its climb with this climb).
-At mile 12 we are met with a large orange gate that blocks traffic - including bikes.
+At mile 12 we are met with a large orange gate that blocks traffic -- including bikes.
 We went around the gate as many have done in the past, according to Strava.
-After the gate you have the road to yourself for 6 miles to Hwy 2, then 5 miles south to Dawson Saddle.
+After the gate you have the road to yourself for six miles to Highway 2, then five miles south to Dawson Saddle.

-The 6 miles along closed Hwy 39 have stretches of very rough pavement, sand, gravel, rocks and other debris - the road is not maintained.
+The six miles along closed Highway 39 have stretches of very rough pavement, sand, gravel, rocks and other debris -- the road is not maintained.
 There are also very steep cliffs along the right side of much of the segment where boulders can fall.
-On the descent, we had 2 flats in a short span during a particularly rough part of the road.
+On the descent, we had two flats in a short span during a particularly rough part of the road.

 Angeles Crest Highway (mile 18) to Dawson Saddle (mile 23.4) is a very tame stretch of this climb (4.2% average grade), but with exceptional views of the San Gabriel Mountains to the east as we ride along the easterly ridge of Mt.
 Islip and Throop Peak.

 Roadway and Traffic Report: Although the first 12 miles of this climb are on a highway, it is mildly traveled as you ascend towards the switchbacks and canyon several miles from the start.
 The road for the most part is wide and has a good bike lane and shoulder.
-After passing the gate there is zero traffic (although there may be risk of a fine for riding pass the gate, so be aware of that and we must disclaim this route for that reason at this time).
+After passing the gate there is zero traffic (although there may be risk of a fine for riding pass the gate, so be aware of that.
+For this reason, at this time we must disclaim this route).

-Alternate Dawson Saddle Route: The alternate route to Dawson Saddle, which eliminates the 6 miles of closed Hwy 39 trouble, begins in Altadena and follows the Mount Wilson route for the first 14 miles, but continues past Mt Wilson Road for another 30 miles to Dawson Saddle.
-This route is 44.9 miles, ascending 8,554’, descending 2,062’ at an average grade of 3% (misleading due to the major descent along the way).
+Alternate Dawson Saddle Route: The alternate route to Dawson Saddle, which eliminates the six miles of closed Highway 39 trouble, begins in Altadena and follows the Mount Wilson route for the first 14 miles, but continues past Mt Wilson Road for another 30 miles to Dawson Saddle.
+This route is 44.9 miles, ascending 8,554’, descending 2,062’ at an average grade of 3% (this grade is misleading due to the major descent along the way).
 Dawson Saddle Alternate Route.

-Our 5-4-14 experience: We were stopped at mile 15.1 by Mountain Patrol and told we were trespassing and faced a $1,000 fine if we did not turn back.
-However, at the Crystal Lake Cafe, the gentleman serving us stated that he had been riding the closed portion of Hwy 39 for years without incident.
+Our May 4, 2014 experience: We were stopped at mile 15.1 by Mountain Patrol and told we were trespassing and faced a $1,000 fine if we did not turn back.
+However, at the Crystal Lake Cafe, the gentleman serving us stated that he had been riding the closed portion of Highway 39 for years without incident.
 We were also advised by hikers that the road is rarely patrolled.